kcarnold/cs344/content/activities/2021-03-23-reflection-6/index.markdown

 **Narrative**:

 -   Describe what you learned in Lab 3.
 First, describe what you learned when working on the activity yourself.
-Then, review the walkthrough videos (if you haven't already) and describe any interesting differences between the walkthrough and your own work.
+Then, review the [walkthrough videos](https://www.youtube.com/playlist?list=PLYvyo-La3zBN8qoyCf3l0RRaopUa0KXPG) (if you haven't already) and describe any interesting differences between the walkthrough and your own work.
 Finally, summarize your overall takeaways from the whole lab.

 -   Describe your experience with the fundamentals notebooks.
 How difficult are they?
 How long are they taking you?
 How are you collaborating, if applicable?
-(Consider notebook `009` separately, since we did it together in class.) *If you need help with something, please ask on Piazza or Teams*.
+(Consider notebook `009` separately, since we did it together in class and did a [walkthrough](https://www.youtube.com/playlist?list=PLYvyo-La3zBOvTxiOhy4y6l65TxcUtCuS) also.) *If you need help with something, please ask on Piazza or Teams*.

 -   How do you feel about our pace?